coreman14/ST-Character-Pack-HTML/README.md

 This repo holds python scripts to create an html file similar to what was including in the [Holy Pack](https://www.tfgames.site/phpbb3/viewtopic.php?f=72&t=15688).
 Basic demo [here](https://coreman14.github.io/StHTMLHolyPack/).

-I've made a few changes for usability (Keyboard shortcuts, expression sheets are made when the character page is opened rather than needed before hand).
+I have made a few changes for usability (Keyboard shortcuts, expression sheets are made when the character page is opened rather than needed before hand).

 I've also added a json2yaml converter and image trim utility which are taken from [Student Transfer Utils](https://utils.student-transfer.com).